xaviernogueira/xpublish-file-metadata/README.md

 ## Contributing

 Contributions are welcome!
-We encourage you to open an issue or pull request if you have any questions or suggestions.
+We encourage you to open an issue or pull request if you have anything to request or add respectively.

-This project was developed using `poetry`.
+* This project was developed using `poetry`.
 Start by installing `poetry` on your local machine, and use `poetry install` to install all dependencies.
-To run the test suite use `poetry run pytest`.
+* To run the test suite use `poetry run pytest`.
 Note that our `pytest` modules are located in the `tests` directory.
 Each can be ran individually (i.e., `poetry run pytest tests/test_2_netcdf.py`) if desired.
+* We use `pre-commit` for formatting.
+To run the pre-commit hooks locally (recommended) use `poetry run pre-commit`.

-Additionally, we encourage the use of [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/), which are simplified via the [VSCode extension](https://marketplace.visualstudio.com/items?itemName=vivaxy.vscode-conventional-commits).
+* We encourage the use of [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/), which are simplified via the [VSCode extension](https://marketplace.visualstudio.com/items?itemName=vivaxy.vscode-conventional-commits).
+* In your pull request, please include a description of your changes and a link to the issue(s) your changes addresses.